-This annotation received substantial public comment and reflected concerns by some certifiers and fishoil industry representatives.
+These suggested annotations received substantial public comment which raised concerns by some certifiers and fish-oil industry representatives.
 Certifiers were concerned about their lack of expertise to ensure compliance with either NOAA or FAO standards, and recommended a simple affidavit by processors verifying compliance.
-Other were concerned that while NOAA and FOA standards were similar in objectives, they were not directly comparable because they used different timeframes and population assessment methods, including different data sources and mathematical modeling techniques.
-Thus, application of standards based on NOAA and FOA classifications would likely not be uniform across producers or verifiable by organic certifiers, would introduce regulatory inconsistency, and therefore are not a practical bar to set fishery sustainability standards.
+Others were concerned that while NOAA and FAO standards were similar in objectives, they were not directly comparable because they used different timeframes and population assessment methods, including different data sources and populations modeling techniques.
+Thus, application of standards based on NOAA and FAO classifications would likely not be uniform across producers or verifiable by organic certifiers and would introduce regulatory inconsistency, and therefore would not be a practical bar to set for fishery sustainability standards.
 Other limitations to these governmental standards include:

 - There are state managed marine fisheries where NOAA doesn't have jurisdiction and thus doesn't assess the populations.
-In these cases, there may be specific populations that are overfished while the species as a whole may not be; - Many fisheries in foreign waters are not necessarily tracked by FAO but may, in fact, meet sustainability standards, or be over-exploited; - Many fisheries in international waters are not tracked by governmental or international agencies but may, in fact, meet sustainability standards, or be over-exploited;

-• For some species, some populations may be at risk of over-exploitation, whereas other local populations may be sustainable, without clear market demarcation of fish origin.
+In these cases, there may be specific populations that are overfished while the species as a whole may not be; - Many fisheries in foreign waters are not necessarily tracked by FAO but may, in fact, meet sustainability standards, or be over-exploited; - Many fisheries in international waters are not tracked by governmental or international agencies but may, in fact, meet sustainability standards, or be over-exploited; - For some species, some populations may be at risk of over-exploitation, whereas other local populations may be sustainable, without clear market demarcation of fish origin.

 In response to these concerns, the HS reached out to scientists at NOAA, Seafood Watch, and MSC.
-These individuals and groups recommended annotation language consistent with public comments suggesting certification of environmental sustainability "by a third-party certifier" as more likely to achieve OFPA goals (although concerns were raised that "byproduct" is not formally defined).
+These individuals and groups recommended annotation language consistent with public comments suggesting certification of environmental sustainability "by a third-party certifier" as more likely to achieve OFPA goals.